ethereum/devp2p/caps/eth.md

 # Ethereum Wire Protocol (ETH)

 'eth' is a protocol on the [RLPx] transport that facilitates exchange of Ethereum blockchain information between peers.
-The current protocol version is **eth/64**.
+The current protocol version is **eth/65**.
 See end of document for a list of changes in past protocol versions.

 ### Basic Operation

 Once a connection is established, a [Status] message must be sent.
-Following the reception of the peer's Status message, the Ethereum session is active and any other messages may be sent.
+Following the reception of the peer's Status message, the Ethereum session is active and any other message may be sent.

-All known transactions should be sent following the Status exchange with one or more [Transactions] messages.

-[Transactions] messages should also be sent periodically as the node has new transactions to disseminate.
-A node should never send a transaction back to a peer that it can determine already knows of it (either because it was previously sent or because it was informed from this peer originally).

-Blocks are typically re-propagated to all connected peers as soon as basic validity of the announcement has been established (e.g. after the proof-of-work check).
-Propagation uses the [NewBlock] and [NewBlockHashes] messages.
-The [NewBlock] message includes the full block and is sent to a small fraction of connected peers (usually the square root of the total number of peers).
-All other peers are sent a [NewBlockHashes] message containing just the hash of the new block.
-Those peers may request the full block later if they fail to receive it from anyone within reasonable time.
+Within a session, three high-level tasks can be performed: chain synchronization, block propagation and transaction exchange.
+These tasks use disjoint sets of protocol messages and clients typically perform them as concurrent activities on all peer connections.

+Client implementations should enforce limits on protocol message sizes.
+The underlying RLPx transport limits the size of a single message to 16.7 MiB.
+The practical limits for the eth protocol are lower, typically 10 MiB.
+If a received message is larger than the limit, the peer should be disconnected.

+In addition to the hard limit on received messages, clients should also impose 'soft' limits on the requests and responses which they send.
+The recommended soft limit varies per message type.
+Limiting requests and responses ensures that concurrent activity, e.g. block synchronization and transaction exchange work smoothly over the same peer connection.

 ### Chain Synchronization

+Nodes participating in the eth protocol are expected to have knowledge of the complete chain of all blocks from the genesis block to current, latest block.
+The chain is obtained by downloading it from other peers.

-Two peers get connected and send their [Status] message.
-Status includes the Total Difficulty (TD) and hash of their best block.
+Upon connection, both peers send their [Status] message, which includes the Total Difficulty (TD) and hash of their 'best' known block.

 The client with the worst TD then proceeds to download block headers using the [GetBlockHeaders] message.
 It verifies proof-of-work values in received headers and fetches block bodies using the [GetBlockBodies] message.
-Received blocks are executed using the Ethereum Virtual Machine, recreating the state tree.
+Received blocks are executed using the Ethereum Virtual Machine, recreating the state tree and receipts.

 Note that header downloads, block body downloads and block execution may happen concurrently.